yargs/yargs-unparser/README.md

 The second argument of `unparse` accepts an options object:

 - `alias`: The [aliases](https://github.com/yargs/yargs-parser#requireyargs-parserargs-opts) so that duplicate options aren't generated
-- `default`: The [default](https://github.com/yargs/yargs-parser#requireyargs-parserargs-opts) values so that they flags with their default values are omitted
+- `default`: The [default](https://github.com/yargs/yargs-parser#requireyargs-parserargs-opts) values so that the options with default values are omitted
 - `command`: The [command](https://github.com/yargs/yargs/blob/master/docs/advanced.md#commands) first argument so that command names and positional arguments are handled correctly

 ### Example with `command` options